 - Usi comuni: Parti automobilistiche, aerospace lightweight components.

-3. Materie plastiche ad alte prestazioni: Forte, Leggero, e versatile
+3. High-Performance Plastics: Forte, Leggero, e versatile

-Policarbonato (PC) | Duchi (won’t break easily), resistente all'impatto, thermal deformation temp of 140° C., excellent electrical properties. | 3D printed PC safety helmets: They absorb 30% more impact than traditional plastic helmets, and resist warping in hot weather. |
+| Policarbonato (computer) | Duttili (won’t break easily), resistente agli urti, thermal deformation temp of 140°C, excellent electrical properties. | 3D printed PC safety helmets: They absorb 30% more impact than traditional plastic helmets, and resist warping in hot weather. |

-Nylon (PER ESEMPIO., Carbon Fiber-Reinforced PA12) | Mixed with chopped carbon fiber, it has high strength/hardness—can replace metal in some cases. | A tooling company 3D prints PA12 carbon fiber drill guides.
+| Nylon (per esempio., Carbon Fiber-Reinforced PA12) | Mixed with chopped carbon fiber, it has high strength/hardness—can replace metal in some cases. | A tooling company 3D prints PA12 carbon fiber drill guides.
 These guides last 3x longer than metal ones and weigh 40% meno. |

-Addominali | Good mechanical strength, tenacità, facile da modellare, basso costo. | 3D printed ABS automotive dashboard brackets: They fit perfectly with other parts and don’t crack in cold temperatures (-20° C.). |
+| ABS | Good mechanical strength, tenacità, easy to shape, basso costo. | 3D printed ABS automotive dashboard brackets: They fit perfectly with other parts and don’t crack in cold temperatures (-20°C). |

 4. Ceramica & Compositi: Specialized Strength

-Per esigenze uniche (PER ESEMPIO., extreme heat or lightweight strength), these materials shine:
+For unique needs (per esempio., extreme heat or lightweight strength), these materials shine:

 4.1 Ceramica